 Would you like to help people with a disability make positive changes to their lives?
 In our disability course you’ll develop the skills and knowledge to advocate for and empower people with a disability, enhancing their ability to achieve greater levels of independence, self-reliance and community participation.

-Off campus: approx 12 months, with 3 - 4 units generally undertaken each term.
+Traineeship / Off Campus: approx 12 months, with 1-2 units generally undertaken each term

 After successful completion of our disability course you can apply for employment opportunities in residential or community settings working with people who have disabilities.